TritonDataCenter/sdc-imgapi/docs/operator-guide.md

 And when imgapi supports multiple instances (for HA), DNS will map to all your instances using the "myimages" cns tag.

+## Standalone Setup Step 8: configure downstream imgapi

+If you have not completed step 5, the instance will be using a self-signed certificate.
+In this case, for testing purposes you may wish to configure another imgapi instance such that it will allow importing from the standalone, for example:

+    $ service=$(sdc-sapi /services?name=imgapi | json -H 0.uuid)
+    $ sapiadm update $service metadata.IMGAPI_ALLOW_INSECURE=true

 # Update